doobah/icepack/README.md

 # Serialization Format

-The format of an Icepack document is:
+The format of an Icepack document is (not including whitespace):

 ```
 [objects, types]